joelbonnie/HealthStatLog/README.md

 - As a user, I want to be able to log my daily health statistics.
 - As a user, I want to be able to input current height and calculate BMI.
 - As a user, I want to be able to input current height and calculate BMI class.
-- As a user, I want to be able to check how the amount of water I drank has varied over the past days.
+- As a user, I want to be able to check how the amount of water I drank has varied over the past 7 days.
-- As a user, I want to be able to view graphs on how my body mass, body fat percentage, body muscle and body water percentage has varied over the past month.
+- As a user, I want to be able to view graphs on how my body mass, body fat percentage, body muscle and body water percentage has varied over the past 30 days.
 - As a user, I want to be able to save the currently inputted health statistics to file.
 - As a user, I want to be able to load previously inputted health statistics from file.